3 min reading

 A win-win situation: why employers should offer work experience to young people.

-How parents/carers can facilitate work experience for their child
+How parents/carers can facilitate work experience for young people

 If you think the company you work for would offer beneficial work experience, tell them about Bucks Skills Hub and point them towards this online form to express their interest.

-Each company that expresses their interest in providing a work experience opportunity is listed on the work experience section of our website to help young people find them.
+Each company that expresses their interest in providing a work experience opportunity is listed on the Employer Spotlight section of our website to help young people find them.

 Bring Your Child to Work Day